Skip to content

 The mortgage guarantee scheme

 This government-backed scheme aims to make mortgages on homes up to £600,000 available to people with just a 5% deposit.
-It’s open to first-time buyers, as well as people who already own their own homes.
-Most of the high-street banks have signed up to the scheme.
+It’s open to first-time buyers, as well as some people who already own their own homes, until 30 June 2025.
+Most high-street banks have signed up to the scheme.

 The First Homes scheme